This ZGRO review covers its holding, fees, returns, pros and cons, how to purchase BMO ETFs in Canada, and how it compares to VGRO.

 What is ZGRO?

-ZGRO is BMO’s growth portfolio designed for investors who are looking for long-term capital appreciation offered by stocks and bonds.
+ZGRO is BMO’s growth portfolio designed for investors seeking long-term capital appreciation from stocks and bonds.

 - Inception date: February 15, 2019